 Bakari was born from the desire of five professionals in the world of wine to offer something that wasn’t there.
 “We wanted a line of wines – explains Raffaele Bonivento, project leader – natural, well done, at an affordable cost that met specific requirements: easy to drink, democratic but not conceptual, for the people, without ethical and cultural superstructures.
-In short, good and natural wines for everyone “.
-The experience that gave birth to this project is that of: Raffaele Bonivento, a past in Vinnatur and Porthos, today he is a wine selector and president of Meteri, a young reality established in the world of natural wine; Stefano Menti, winemaker of the family business in Gambellara who works in a biodynamic regime and is an interpreter of Garganega.
+In short, good and natural wines for everyone.”
+Winemaker Stefano Menti uses grapes from his family’s vineyard in Gambellara as well as from friends and neighbors that match his farming ethos.

 Azienda Agricola Dario Prinčič